 Wal-Mart Stores, Inc. ERISA Class Action

-A Settlement has been approved by a federal court in Missouri in a class action lawsuit against Wal-Mart Stores, Inc. and certain of its current and former directors and officers (“Wal-Mart”) and Merrill Lynch, Pierce, Fenner & Smith Inc., Merrill Lynch Trust Company of America, and Merrill Lynch & Co.
-Inc. (“Merrill Lynch”) (collectively, “Defendants”), alleging breaches of fiduciary duties under the Employee Retirement Income Security Act of 1974 (“ERISA”), in connection with the Plan.
-In particular, this lawsuit alleges that certain fees and expenses charged to the Plan and to certain individual Plan participant accounts by mutual fund companies and collected by Merrill Lynch were excessive in light of the size of the Plan and that these excessive fees were charged without properly disclosing them to Wal-Mart, the Plan, or Plan participants.
-Defendants deny any liability in the Action.
-Both sides agreed to the Settlement to avoid the cost and risk of further litigation and/or to provide a recovery to the members of the Settlement Class.
+A Settlement was approved by a federal court in Missouri in a class action lawsuit against Wal-Mart Stores, Inc. and certain of its current and former directors and officers (“Wal-Mart”) and Merrill Lynch, Pierce, Fenner & Smith Inc., Merrill Lynch Trust Company of America, and Merrill Lynch & Co.
+Inc. (“Merrill Lynch”) (collectively, “Defendants”), that alleged breaches of fiduciary duties under the Employee Retirement Income Security Act of 1974 (“ERISA”), in connection with the Plan.
+The lawsuit alleged that certain fees and expenses charged to the Plan and to certain individual Plan participant accounts by mutual fund companies and collected by Merrill Lynch were excessive in light of the size of the Plan and that the excessive fees were charged without properly disclosing them to Wal-Mart, the Plan, or Plan participants.
+Defendants denied any liability in the Action.

-First, the Settlement provides for a payment of $13.5 million, paid by Merrill Lynch and by Wal-Mart and/or its insurer, to settle all claims against Defendants.
-The Settlement proceeds, minus Court-approved fees and expenses described in the Settlement Agreement and Notice (which include attorneys’ fees and litigation expenses, a case contribution award to the Named Plaintiff who brought the lawsuit, and taxes and other costs related to the Settlement) will be paid directly to the Plan to be used by the Plan to pay Plan expenses and administration fees, which will reduce fees that otherwise would be charged to individual Plan accounts in the future, according to the Court-approved Plan of Allocation.
+The Settlement provided for a payment of $13.5 million, paid by Merrill Lynch and by Wal-Mart and/or its insurer, to settle all claims against Defendants.
+The Settlement proceeds, minus Court-approved fees and expenses were paid directly to the Plan to be used by the Plan to pay Plan expenses and administration fees, which reduced fees what otherwise would be charged to individual Plan accounts.

-Second, the Settlement provides for the Retirement Plans Committee’s continued offering of low-cost investment options, as well as new information about fees and improvements to participant education about saving for retirement.
+Additionally, the Settlement provided for the Retirement Plans Committee’s continued offering of low-cost investment options, as well as new information about fees and improvements to participant education about saving for retirement.